envysec/InfantIncubatorSimulator/vulnerabilities.md

 - PRE_SHARED_KEY = [AUTH CREDENTIALS]

+Make sure that both SampleNetworkServer.py and SampleNetworkClient.py are running for Testcases 1 and 2

 ## 1 - Simple Client does not reflect appropriate values when server switches self.deg to either celsius or fahrenheit

 ### Description